dielfrag13/snippets/c++/4/readme.md

 // Base dtor
 ```

-the above will only run

 * Virtual dispatch doesn't work during construction.
 Only the base version of a method runs, because dynamic dispatch cannot occur, because the derived part of the object isn't built yet.

 ### other random notes

 * private members of a base class can't be directly accessed by derived classes.
 * `protected` members, however, can be.
-* to access private members of a base class, you must create setters/getters in the base class, and presumably not override those setters and getters in subclasses.
+* to access private members of a base class, you must create setters/getters in the base class, and presumably not override those setters and getters in subclasses. you must inherit publicly from the base class to get these accessers.
 * implementations of methods directly in a class definition are implicitly inline.
+Just FYI.

 ## Make it, run it